Tag: skin health

 It All Starts With Cortisol (The Stress Hormone)

-When you experience stress—whether it’s work pressure, relationship issues, financial worry, or even just lack of sleep—your body releases a hormone called cortisol.
+When you experience stress—whether it’s work pressure, relationship issues, financial worry, or even lack of sleep—your body releases a hormone called cortisol.

 Cortisol is your body’s natural “fight or flight” response.
 It’s supposed to help you deal with immediate danger.
 But in our modern world, we’re chronically stressed, which means we’re constantly releasing cortisol.